-Cash and cash equivalents for the Company include liquid investments in money market funds and demand deposits.
-The Company had cash balances with financial institutions in excess of Federal Deposit Insurance Corporation insured limits during 2015 and 2014.
+Cash and cash equivalents include liquid investments in money market funds and demand deposits.
+The Company had cash balances with financial institutions in excess of Federal Deposit Insurance Corporation insured limits during the years ended December 31, 2016 and 2015.
 The Company monitors the credit standing of these financial institutions and has not experienced, and has no expectations of experiencing any losses with respect to such balances.